abw/badger-database-js/manual/new/operators.md

   .where('id')
 ```

+Like the [select()](#select-columns-) method, the columns will automatically
+be scoped to the most recent table specified by the [from()](#from-table-)
+method.
+You can explicitly specify the table with each column if you prefer,
+or if you want to include a column from a different table, e.g. `users.name`
+or `company.name`.
+The table and column names will both be quoted automatically.

-This will generate a SQL query with a placeholder for the `id` value:
+The generated SQL query will contain a placeholder for the `id` value:

 ```sql
 SELECT "users"."name", "users"."email"